This post may include affiliate links that earn us a small commission.

 What kind of noodles to use in Pork Ramen?

 Instant ramen noodles are always the best because it gets cooked in almost no time.
-My daughter also loves ramen and she happily eats anything made with it.
+My daughter also loves ramen and happily eats anything made with it.

 More comforting soup recipes…